The box model

 display: flex — flexbox container (see below)

-display: grid — grid container (see below)display: nonedoesn’t hide visually while keeping space — it removes the element.
+display: grid — grid container (see below)display: none doesn’t hide visually while keeping space — it removes the element.
 To hide while keeping space, use visibility: hidden or opacity: 0.

 Position — taking elements out of flow